vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ### Day of the week translation

 By default, the day of the week is in English.\
-With this template, it translates the day to a non-English language (like here to Dutch).
+With this template, it translates the day to a non-English language, in this case Dutch.

 <img src="images_templates/day_of_the_week.png" alt="Day of the week translated" width="450px">